-As patient engagement becomes the new clinical paradigm, exam rooms are critically overdue for a makeover.
+As patient engagement becomes the new clinical paradigm, medical exam rooms are critically overdue for a makeover.
 Yesterday’s exam rooms may have sufficed when receiving care was mostly a passive experience, but reimagining them to support today’s user needs can reap tremendous benefits.

 “For most people, the exam room is at the center of the healthcare experience,” says Crain.
 “It’s where the clinical and personal aspects of healthcare closely intersect.”

 Unfortunately, however, traditional exam rooms are woefully inadequate to support the stepped-up teaching and learning that are essential for people’s engagement in their health.
 This is among the significant findings of Steelcase Health researchers who have conducted more than 15,000 hours of observations and inquiry through 18 studies to understand the how healthcare spaces are actually used and to identify ways they can be improved.

 The Steelcase Health researchers observed that most exam rooms are intimidating environments that don’t encourage patients to interact with information.
 Exam tables put patients at a different height than the healthcare provider, making sharing information awkward and impersonal.
 If a computer is in the room, sightlines to the information on it are typically limited to healthcare providers.
 What’s more, fixed, bulky furniture makes most exam rooms crowded.
 They aren’t designed to accommodate family or other support persons who are often important partners in attaining optimal health and wellbeing.
 There’s no private place to undress, inadequate storage for belongings, and little to do but wait or read a random magazine before the healthcare provider enters the room.